-Article A3.10 Confidentiality
+Article A3.11 Confidentiality

 - 1. The final thesis report and internship report will be made public unless confidentiality has been deemed necessary (see following Paragraphs). - 2.
-The Programme Board may declare an internship report and/or final thesis report to be confidential for a limited period upon receiving a motivated request to do so: - a.
-A confidentiality request should be made by the examiner before the start of the final project or internship. - b.
+The Programme Board may declare an internship report and/or final thesis report to be confidential for a limited period upon receiving a motivated request to do so. - a.
+A confidentiality request should be made by the examiner preferably before the start of the final project or internship, but no later than four weeks before the end of the final project or internship. - b.
 A confidential report remains accessible for the supervisor, the Programme Board, and any members of bodies with the authority to assess the quality of the grading of the entire programme. - c.
 All parties mentioned in 2b are required to respect the confidentiality of the report. - 3.
+The confidentiality period will be as short as possible with a maximum of two years.
+When extension of the period is required based on fair and reasonable arguments, one prolongation of maximally three years can be granted upon request. - 4.
 If confidentiality is deemed necessary as described in 2, the contents of the public final thesis presentation may be adapted to avoid making public those matters that are considered confidential.

-Article A3.11 Evaluation
+Article A3.12 Evaluation